axeloz/vagrant-lamp/README.md

 %admin ALL=(root) NOPASSWD: VAGRANT_EXPORTS_ADD, VAGRANT_NFSD, VAGRANT_EXPORTS_REMOVE
 ```

-You might have to logout and login back on your computer to apply these changes.
+You might have to logout and login back to your computer to apply these changes.
 Then next time you boot your VM, it should mount the NFS directly, no password asked.

 ## Upgrade